rumblefishdev/restrict-ips-lambda/README.md

 ### Custom resources definitions

-Finally we can to a section which describes 2 resources that are used to control the behavior of our funciton.
+Finally we can move to a section which describes 2 resources that are used to control the behavior of our funciton.